Just $25 per year!

 Any Officer may be removed from office by vote of the majority of the Members.
 Such removal must be for cause or upon missing three consecutive regular meetings without excused absences.
 Any vacancy resulting from the resignation or removal of an officer as herein provided may be filled by the Board of Directors.

-1. To preside at all meetings of the Members and Board of Directors.
+To preside at all meetings of the Members and Board of Directors.

-2. To have general and active management of the business of the Organization.
+To have general and active management of the business of the Organization.

-3. To see that all orders and resolutions of the Board of Directors and Members are carried into effect.
+To see that all orders and resolutions of the Board of Directors and Members are carried into effect.

-4. To have a general superintendence and direction of all the other Officers of the Organization and of the agents and employees thereof and to see that their respective duties are properly performed.
+To have a general superintendence and direction of all the other Officers of the Organization and of the agents and employees thereof and to see that their respective duties are properly performed.

-6. To submit a report of the operations of the Organization to the Board of Directors at the regular monthly meeting, and an annual report thereof to the Members at the Annual Meeting, and from time to time to report to the Board of Directors all matters within his/her knowledge that should be brought to their attention in the best interest of the Organization.
+To submit a report of the operations of the Organization to the Board of Directors at the regular monthly meeting, and an annual report thereof to the Members at the Annual Meeting, and from time to time to report to the Board of Directors all matters within his/her knowledge that should be brought to their attention in the best interests of the Organization.

-7. To appoint, with the approval of the Board of Directors, the Members to serve on any and all committees.
+To appoint, with the approval of the Board of Directors, the Members to serve on any and all committees.

-8. The President shall act on all incoming and outgoing correspondence except for routine matters.
+The President shall act on all incoming and outgoing correspondence except for routine matters.

-9. In addition to the foregoing, the President shall have other powers, duties, and authority as may be set forth elsewhere in these Bylaws and as may be prescribed by the Board of Directors from time to time.
+In addition to the foregoing, the President shall have other powers, duties, and authority as may be set forth elsewhere in these Bylaws and as may be prescribed by the Board of Directors from time to time.

 The Vice-President shall have the authority and duties specified by the Board of Directors.
-In case of the inability of the President to act on account of absence, illness, or for any other reason, his/her power shall be assumed and his/her duties discharged during the period of such inability or absence by the Vice-President, and such acts of the Vice-President, duly authorized and performed under such conditions, shall be the acts of and binding on the Organization to the same extent as if performed by the President.
+In case of the inability of the President to act on account of absence, illness, or for any other reason, his/her power shall be assumed and his/her duties discharged during the period of such inability or absence by the Vice-President, and such acts of the Vice-President, duly authorized and performed under such conditions, shall be the acts of and binding upon the Organization to the same extent as if performed by the President.
 A Vice-President acting as President under this Bylaw shall report fully all such acts to the President on his/her return and to the Board of Directors with respect to all actions taken and transactions accomplished by him/her during the absence or disability of the President.

 The Secretary of the Organization shall be the custodian of and shall maintain the Organization books and records, including a current, up-to-date list of all registered Members, and shall be the recorder of the Organization’s formal actions and transactions.
 The Secretary shall have the following specific powers and duties:

-1. To record or see to the proper recording of the minutes and transactions of all meetings of the Board of Directors and of the Members and to maintain separate minutes books at the principal office of the Organization, or such other place as the Board of Directors may order, of all such meetings in the form and manner required by law or the Board of Directors.
+To record or see to the proper recording of the minutes and transactions of all meetings of the Board of Directors and of the Members and to maintain separate minutes books at the principal office of the Organization, or such other place as the Board of Directors may order, of all such meetings in the form and manner required by law or the Board of Directors.

-2. To attend to the giving and serving of all notices of the Organization required by law or these By-Laws to be given.
+To attend to the giving and serving of all notices of the Organization required by law or these By-Laws to be given.

-4. To assume the duties as acting President in the absence of the President and Vice-President pursuant to the same terms and conditions set forth in Article IV, Section 4.
+To assume the duties as acting President in the absence of the President and Vice-President pursuant to the same terms and conditions set forth in Article IV, Section 4.

-5. To maintain the corporate seal which shall have inscribed thereon “Miami Seniors’ Center, Inc. Corporate Seal of Oklahoma”, and affix same as may be required by law.
+To maintain the corporate seal which shall have inscribed thereon “Miami Seniors’ Center, Inc. Corporate Seal of Oklahoma”, and affix same as may be required by law.

-In addition to the foregoing, the Secretary shall have such other powers, duties and authority as may be set forth elsewhere in these By-Laws and as may be prescribed by the President or Board of Directors from time to time.
+In addition to the foregoing, the Secretary shall have such other powers, duties, and authority as may be set forth elsewhere in these By-Laws and as may be prescribed by the President or Board of Directors from time to time.

 The Treasurer of the Organization shall be its chief fiscal officer and the custodian of its funds, securities, and property.
 The Treasurer shall have the following specific powers and duties:

-1. To keep and maintain, open to inspection by the Board of Directors and Members at all reasonable times, adequate and correct accounts of the properties, bank accounts and business transactions of the Organization, which shall include all matters required by law and which shall be in form as required by law, or in the absence thereof, by generally accepted accounting practices.
+To keep and maintain, open to inspection by the Board of Directors and Members at all reasonable times, adequate and correct accounts of the properties, bank accounts and business transactions of the Organization, which shall include all matters required by law and which shall be in form as required by law, or in the absence thereof, by generally accepted accounting practices.

-2. To have the care and custody of the funds and valuables of the Organization and deposit the same in the name and to the credit of the Organization with such depositories as the Board of Directors may designate.
+To have the care and custody of the funds and valuables of the Organization and deposit the same in the name and to the credit of the Organization with such depositories as the Board of Directors may designate.

-5. To disburse the funds of the Organization for proper expenses and as he/she may be lawfully ordered by the Board of Directors and to take proper vouchers for such disbursements.
+To disburse the funds of the Organization for proper expenses and as he/she may be lawfully ordered by the Board of Directors and to take proper vouchers for such disbursements.

-6. To render to any officer or Board of Directors, whenever they may require it, an account of all his/her transactions as Treasurer, and financial statement in form satisfactory to them, showing the financial condition of the Organization.
+To render to any officer or Board of Directors, whenever they may require it, an account of all his/her transactions as Treasurer, and financial statement in form satisfactory to them, showing the financial condition of the Organization.

-In connection with the fiscal affairs of the Organization, the Board of Directors shall have the following powers:
+SECTION 1: In connection with the fiscal affairs of the Organization, the Board of Directors shall have the following powers:

-1. To make provision for the prompt discharge of Organization obligations as they mature, including payment for any property or rights required by the Organization, either in money, or if approved by resolution of the Membership, bonds, debentures, or other securities of Organization lawfully issued for the purpose.
+To make provision for the prompt discharge of Organization obligations as they mature, including payment for any property or rights required by the Organization, either in money, or if approved by resolution of the Membership, bonds, debentures, or other securities of Organization lawfully issued for the purpose.

-2. To borrow money on the credit of the Organization.
+To borrow money on the credit of the Organization.
 No loan shall be contracted on behalf of the Organization, and no evidence of indebtedness shall be issued in its name unless authorized by resolution of the Membership.
 Such authorization must be confined to specified transactions.

-3. To establish and provide for the proper maintenance and use of sinking fund for repairs or alterations to the buildings of the Organization and for any other proper Organizational purpose that will be advanced, in the opinion of the Board of Directors, by the use of the sinking fund.
+To establish and provide for the proper maintenance and use of sinking fund for repairs or alterations to the buildings of the Organization and for any other proper Organizational purpose that will be advanced, in the opinion of the Board of Directors, by the use of the sinking fund.

-4. To select banks and other depositories for the funds and securities of the Organization.
+To select banks and other depositories for the funds and securities of the Organization.

 The Board of Directors shall have the power to acquire by purchase, gift, or any other lawful manner, any property, both real and personal, that the Organization my lawfully acquire, at such price and on such terms and conditions as the Board of Directors shall deem proper.
-The Board of Directors shall also have the power to create, make and deliver mortgages, deeds of trust, trust agreement, security interests, or any other kind of lawful collateralization of property of the Organization, if approved by the resolution of the Membership which authorizes the creation of such secured debt.
+The Board of Directors shall also have the power to create, make and deliver mortgages, deeds of trust, trust agreements, security interests, or any other kind of lawful collateralization of property of the Organization, if approved by the resolution of the Membership which authorizes the creation of such secured debt.

 The Organization shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of the meetings of its Members, Board of Directors and committees.
 All books and records of the Organization may be inspected by any Member or his/her attorney or accountant for any purpose at any reasonable time.
-All books and records of the Organization must be preserved for at least (7) seven years.
+All books and records of the Organization must be preserved for at least seven (7) years.

 The fiscal year of the Organization shall begin on the first day of July and end on the last day of June of the following year.

-In the event of the dissolution of this Organization or in the event it shall cease to carry out the objectives and purposes herein set forth, the Board of Directors shall after paying or making provision for the payment of all liabilities of the Organization, dispose of all of the remaining assets of the Organization, to the City of Miami, Oklahoma.
+In the event of the dissolution of this Organization for in the event it shall cease to carry out the objectives and purposes herein set forth, the Board of Directors shall after paying or making provision for the payment of all liabilities of the Organization, dispose of all of the remaining assets of the Organization, to the City of Miami, Oklahoma.

-This Organization shall indemnify and hold harmless the following persons, to the fullest extent permitted by law, from and against any and all obligations, liabilities and expenses arising from and in the course of the performance of their assigned duties: Directors and officers and their duly appointed agents.
+This Organization shall indemnify and hold harmless the following persons, to the fullest extent permitted by law, from and against any and all obligations, liabilities, and expenses arising from and in the course of the performance of their assigned duties: Directors and officers and their duly appointed agents.

 These Bylaws may be altered, amended, or repealed and new Bylaws be adopted by a two-thirds vote of the Members present at any Annual Meeting or Special Meeting, if at least thirty (30) days public notice is given of intention to alter, amend or repeal or to adopt new Bylaws at such meeting and if the content of the proposed change is publicly posted.